hpcleuven/VscDocumentation/source/access/index.rst

 :fas:`user-circle` Accounts and access
 ######################################

-In order to use the infrastructure of the VSC, you need a VSC-user ID, also called a VSC account.
+In order to use the infrastructure of the VSC, you need a VSC user-ID, also called a VSC account.
 Check the `VSC website <eligible users>`_ for conditions.

 All VSC-accounts start with the letters ``vsc`` followed by a